twogreencows/twogreencows/server/api/twogreencows/resources/docs/docs.md

 #### Organizing the routes

-The routes are aggregated and wrapped with middleware in the `twogreenpots.handler` namespace:
+The routes are aggregated and wrapped with middleware in the `twogreencows.handler` namespace:

 ```
 (mount/defstate app